QUESTIONS ABOUT SIGN UP AND INSTALLATION

 How do I transfer service to someone else?
 For example, one tenant leaves and another one moves in or I sell my home and someone else takes ownership?

 There is a $49.95 charge for a new activation which is billed to the new customer.
 As long as there is a less than 90 day gap between transfer of services, the $250 reactivation fee for part-time service (see above) can be avoided.

 How do I use the internet to get TV?

 There is a lot of information about this and it’s not a quick answer.
 Please see below (Frequently Asked Questions -Part II for a more extensive answer about TV).
-Also, we’ll be holding a few learning sessions this summer so you can learn more about your options to get television, movies and other entertainment over the internet.
+Also, we’ll be holding a few learning sessions once a majority of the town is connected so you can learn more about your options to get television, movies and other entertainment over the internet.

 What about TV?
 Will I be able to get television service through the high-speed internet that is coming to Shutesbury?